-WHO, besides the writer, can recall when the Democrats held their jubilization rallies the night before a presidential election and the Republicans the night after the returns were in, when they had something to jubilate over?
+7HO, besides the writer, can recall when the Democrats held their jubilization rallies the night before a presidential election and the Republicans the night after the returns were in, when they had something to jubilate over?
 Now the situation is just the other way around.
 The Literary Digest poll was practically the only thing the Republicans had to celebrate during the entire fall season of 1936.

-Still, we must give that diminanother ship sending radio signals, they're spiritedly planning against the hell of darkness far below. the next congressional campaign.
+Still, we must give that diminthey're spiritedly planning against | the hell of darkness far below. the next congressional campaign. . . .